vivs0/emotions_classifier_rus/README.md

 # Emtions Classifier RUS

-Neural network based emotions recognition for russian texts
+Neural network based emotions recognition for russian texts.

 ### 1. Overview

-This quiet simple module provides a python class for training, evaluating and applying deep neural network on the task of emotions recognition from text data.
+This quiet simple module is a part of universal AI platform developed by [GraphGrail](https://en.graphgrail.com/).
+It provides a python class for training, evaluating and applying deep neural network on the task of emotions recognition from text data.
 It may be implemented in various NLP problems such as chatbots building or social media mining.

 It has to be said that the field of textual emotion detection is still very new, especially speaking of russian texts.
 Therefore, model's performance provides a great room for improvement.